 People

-NCF is run by a multidisciplinary team that operates and maintains the instruments and provides guidance on sample preparation and useful analytical methods for given research needs.
+The Nanomaterials Characterization Facility is supported by a multidisciplinary team dedicated to operating and maintaining advanced instrumentation.
+We provide expert guidance on sample preparation and recommend analytical methods tailored to your research needs.

-If you are interested in using our facilities, please do not hesitate to reach out.
+If you are interested in using our facilities, we encourage you to reach out.
+We are happy to discuss how we can support your work.

 Professor Adrian Brearley